linx-software/petstore-api/README.md

-# PetStore integration
+#  Swagger PetStore - open API 3.0 Integration sample

 ## Description
-This sample implement 'Petstore' API according to the example 'Petstore' Swagger definition: https://editor.swagger.io/#.
+This sample implement 'Petstore' API according to the example 'Petstore' Swagger definition on https://editor.swagger.io/#.
 We've not icluded the securitySchemes/oauth.

 ## Installation
 For this sample, the api key **special-key** is used to test the authorization filters.